 The Balm is a fairly sophisticated cocktail.
 Its use of bitters may present a challenge to novice taste buds, but there’s an easy solution: the bitters can be left out for guests who don’t enjoy that flavor.
 Because the biggest part of a Balm is dry sherry, it’s not terribly sweet even without the bitters.

 Balm cocktails make a great aperitif, served alongside olives, cheese and/or crackers.
 It’s also very nice served with dessert, as long as the dessert you’ve chosen pairs well with orange.
+Note: I’ve seen variations on this recipe which add a dash or two of Jamaican rum or pimento dram.
+Experiment at will!

 - 3 ounces dry sherry